causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 Function: Represents a member access expression.

-Can be used to access members of classes, interfaces, structs, etc. A [MemberAccess](ast_package_classes.md#class-memberaccess) node takes the form `T.a`, where `T` is the subject of the member access expression, and `a` represents the name of the member.
+Can be used to access members of types such as class, interface, and struct.
+A [MemberAccess](ast_package_classes.md#class-memberaccess) node takes the form `T.a`, where `T` is the subject of the member access expression, and `a` represents the name of the member.

 Parent Type: